Rapidisimo/ftl/src/recipes/arroz-frito-blanco.md

 3. **Let it toast lightly while stirring occasionally.
 This step enhances the flavor.**

 ### Step 5: Cook the Rice
-1. **Once the rice is lightly fried and what remains of the tomato is just the peel, pour in 1.5 cups of water.**
+1. **Once the rice is lightly fried and what remains of the tomato is just the peel, pour in the water.**
 2. **Scrape the bottom of the pot to lift any browned bits (adds extra flavor!).**
 3. **Bring to a simmer and cook uncovered for about 8 minutes, until most of the water evaporates.**
 4. **Once you hear a light sizzle, reduce the heat to very low.**